Pseudomonas aeruginosa

 How to eliminate Pseudomonas aeruginosa from surfaces?

-Pseudomonas aeruginosa can easily colonise wet surfaces (such as those in contact with water) due to its ability to generate biofilm, which allows bacterial cells to adhere efficiently to various types of materials, even if they are not very porous, and to create a microenvironment favourable to proliferation, ensuring the availability of nutrients and protection from the action of commonly used disinfectants.
+Pseudomonas aeruginosa can easily colonise wet surfaces (such as those in contact with water) due to its ability to generate biofilm, which allows bacterial cells to adhere efficiently to various types of materials, even if they are not very porous, and to create a microenvironment favourable to microbial proliferation, ensuring the availability of nutrients and protection from the action of commonly used disinfectants.

-In these cases, it is necessary to perform cleaning and disinfection operations: it is important to carry out an initial cleaning process that effectively removes the biofilm, thus ensuring the success of the subsequent disinfection process.
+In these cases, it is necessary to perform cleaning and disinfection operations: it is important to carry out an initial cleaning process that effectively removes biofilm, thus ensuring the success of the subsequent disinfection process.

 Zero.B is the solution developed by Sanipur specifically for this purpose, making it particularly suitable for the removal of Pseudomonas aeruginosa contamination.